wrljet/hercules-helper/README.md

 Report errors in this to me so everyone can benefit.

-## hyperion-prepare.sh

-hyperion-prepare.sh is deprecated.
-Its functionality has been merged into hyperion-buildall.sh.

 ## hyperion-buildall.sh

 This script will perform a complete build of Hercules and its external